integrated-personal-data-system/.github/profile/README.md

+### This is a Linux Foundation Project
-# Goals and Objectives (Find your passion and contribute!)
+# Goals and Objectives (Find your passion, join, and help!)
 1. Goal-1: Organizations achieve goals of Zero Trust
-2. Goal-2: Individuals collect and share credentials and data
+2. Goal-2: Individuals collect and share credentials and data, privately.
-Goal-3: Organizations help members establish and govern their digital lives
+3. Goal-3: Organizations help members establish and govern their digital lives
-Goal-4: Individuals accept, integrate, and use data from vendors.
+4. Goal-4: Individuals accept, integrate, and use data from vendors.
-Goal-5: Vendors gain new customers from individual early adopters
+5. Goal-5: Vendors gain new customers from individual early adopters
-Goal-6: Governments pass data privacy laws because enough voters call for them View our matrix to see Objectives and tasks for each Goal.
+6. Goal-6: Governments pass data privacy laws because enough voters call for them

+For each Goal, see our [matrix] for Objectives and tasks YOU can help us with.

 # Mission Statement
 From Linux Foundation IAM Project charter: